mattoorahul/Programming-References/README.md

 6. Cloud - AWS (mostly used across industry), GCP
 7. IDE - Eclipse, VS, IntelliJ, SQL Server Studio, Workbench

-I have personally worked with these tools and programming is actually a very serious business because noone actually gets paid higher than this..

 I wish I had started more earlier because exploration has no limits..

 # 1. Data Structures